 Among the many events that take place in the city, you should not miss those closest to Galeria River.
 Every Sunday Ljubljana’s Antique Flea Market offers antiques, art pieces and all kinds of trinkets of collectable or nostalgic value on the Breg embankment.
 In the warmer months, the ARTish festival and Art Market are held in the same spot and in the old city centre’s Gornji trg square.
 While ARTish takes place every last Saturday of the month, the Art Market is held each and every Saturday.
 Both feature a selling exhibition of original works by Slovenian creators, as well as free creative workshops for adults and children, theatre performances, music concerts, charity projects, etc.

-A stay in Galeria River is the perfect opportunity to discover Slovenia's precious capital and its treasures.
+A stay at Galeria River is the perfect opportunity to discover Slovenia's precious capital and its treasures.
 A mix of rich history, inspiring art, and vibrant street life, Ljubljana is a city that will make you fall in love with its green soul.
 Let us inspire you with our insider knowledge and start discovering Ljubljana's top spots and hidden corners.

 Explore the unsurpassed beauty of the surrounding Ljubljana Region, filled with enchanting landscapes and castles.